campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-21-12-45-46
+- Fixed a bug in recs.php function colValue that was setting $dataType to 'decimal'.

+In Progress
+- SalesItemsMT->recMassage calcs.
+- Sales Payments calcs.

 2025-07-20-16-24-05
 - Added recs.php function colIsSet that calls array_key_exists.
 - Removed Traits from module.php.